-The TechSoup programme has been running for over five years in the United States, and has distributed over $250 million worth of software to nearly 50 000 nonprofit organisations.
+The TechSoup programme has been running for several years in the United States, and has distributed over $250 million worth of software to nearly 50 000 nonprofit organisations.
 TechSoup expanded to Canada in 2004, and the United Kingdom, Belgium and Poland in 2006.
 In the first two months after launch in these three countries, the programme distributed over US$1 million in software donations.

 This programme is made possible by generous donations from technology product manufacturers like Microsoft, Cisco, and Symantec.
 They wish to help the NGO sector, we help them do this.
 On this website you are not ordering a product, you are requesting a product donation from one of our Donor Partners.
 As such, we are responsible for making sure the Eligibility Criteria of our donor partners is consistently and accurately adhered to.
 To help us do this, we will request information about you and your organisation that may be different from the information you provide to a for-profit e-commerce site.